 5. If C_t and A_t are equal, the watermark is verified.
-Otherwise, the marked image X' has been modified at block X't .
+Otherwise, the marked image X has been modified at block X_t .

-Here and throughout the remainder of this paper, the operator indicates LSB clearing and the mark ' indicates a signature-inserted block or image.
 Notice that, theoretically, the image A must be publicly available for the verification to take place.
-In practice, however, A is a meaningful logo image and any change in X't will most likely generate a noise-like block C_t , that cannot be mixed up with A_t , even if A is not available (see figure 2).
-The image A may even be a completely black (or white) image, as suggested in [6], and in this case A can be easily made publicly available.
+In practice, however, A is a meaningful image and any change in X_t will most likely generate a noise-like block C_t , that cannot be mixed up with A_t , even if A is not available (see figure 2).